SpagMonster/MountingStone/README.txt

 Thanks to Lokai with help with dismounting on doubleclick

-Note: this is open-source however, I require that my name be mentioned on edited scripts AND that those files have a linkto here.
+Note: this is open-source however, I require that my name be mentioned on edited scripts AND that those files have a link to here.